THE IMMIGRANT’S REFRIGERATOR

 ABOUT THE AUTHOR

-Elena Georgiou is the author of The Immigrant’s Refrigerator (GenPop Books, 2018) Rhapsody of the Naked Immigrants (Harbor Mountain Press), and mercy mercy me (University of Wisconsin), which won a Lambda Literary Award for poetry, was a finalist for the Publishing Triangle Award, and was reissued by the University of Wisconsin Press in 2003.
+Elena Georgiou is the author of the short-story collection The Immigrant’s Refrigerator (GenPop Books, 2018), and the poetry collections Rhapsody of the Naked Immigrants (Harbor Mountain Press) and mercy mercy me (University of Wisconsin), which won a Lambda Literary Award and was a finalist for the Publishing Triangle Award.
 She is also co-editor (with Michael Lassell) of the poetry anthology, The World In Us (St. Martin’s Press).

 Georgiou has won an Astraea Emerging Writers Award, a New York Foundation of the Arts Fellowship, and was a fellow at the Virginia Center for the Creative Arts.
 Her work appears in journals such as BOMB, Cream City Review, Denver Quarterly, Gargoyle, Lumina, MiPoesia, and Spoon River Review.
 She is an editor at Tarpaulin Sky Press and the Director of the MFA in Creative Writing program at Goddard College.